Your News Source

 From the outset, the college acted decisively—and prematurely.

 As the investigation unfolded, the college faced a growing problem: the evidence did not support its original narrative.
-Documentation reviewed and interviews with several sources revealed a consensual relationship between the student and Beatty, one which clearly began after the semester had ended.
+Documentation reviewed and interviews with several sources revealed a consensual relationship between the individual and Beatty, which clearly began after the semester had ended and the individual was no longer a student.
 Furthermore, evidence unambiguously demonstrated that the female student had repeatedly pursued and constantly flirted with Beatty, who also served as the former chair of the Business Administration department at AACC.

 After an investigation spanning more than a year, the final determination was clear: Beatty was found not responsible for the accusations that led to his suspension.

-At that point, a fair process would have ended with reinstatement, remediation, and accountability for those who initiated and sustained an unfounded case.
+At that point, a fair process would have ended with remediation and accountability for those who initiated and sustained an unfounded case.
 That did not happen.

 Faced with litigation that threatened to expose its internal decision-making, AACC chose not to defend its actions before a jury.
 Instead, it entered into a settlement agreement requiring Beatty to dismiss the lawsuit with prejudice, permanently barring judicial review of the college’s conduct.